armandogj1/rad-labs/TASKS.md

 - Validate node
 - Valid nodes can have different statuses
+- ### Questions
+  - What time threshold to consider a node offline?
+  - What temperature threshold for no steam or too hot?

 ## Radiator

 - Radiator can contain multiple nodes or none
 - Validate existing nodes
 - Radiator also has a number
+- ### Questions
+  - should radiator be displayed if it has no nodes?

 ## Space